How Can I Manage and Master My Tracking Tools in WIX?

 To run a successful site, it’s essential to know how to manage tracking tools in WIX.
-Tracking tools and analytics are essential features on any successful website.
-After all, without analytics you won’t know where your traffic comes from.
+Tracking tools and analytics are essential features of any successful website.
+After all, without analytics, you won’t know where your traffic comes from.

 While there are countless different analytics suites out there, the process for installing and managing them does not vary greatly.
 Nor do the key insights and metrics available in each.

-In short, tracking tools can analyse a website and assess to make it perform better.
+In short, tracking tools can analyse a website and assess it to make it perform better.

 Let’s take a closer look.